r1pk/network-monitor/README.md

 ## Docker

-Included Docker configuration simplifies the entire process of launching the application in both `development` and `production` modes.
+Docker configuration, automatically installs all required dependencies, simplifying the process of launching the application in any environment.

 Start the container with the appropriate profile: